Mary Faber: Stage career

 Faber had a recurring role on Parks and Recreation as Pawnee restaurant lobbyist Kathryn Pinewood and has also made guest appearances on Nurse Jackie and The Good Wife.

+In 2025, she returned to the stage in Bat Boy: The Musical as Lorraine at New York City Center, Off-Broadway.

 Personal life

-Faber is married to the musician Gabe Witcher, best known for playing fiddle in the progressive bluegrass group the Punch Brothers since September 15, 2013.
-The pair have two sons together.
+Faber is a graduate of Brandeis University.
+She married Gabe Witcher, a musician and member of the Punch Brothers, in 2013.